 Our current and potential competitors may establish cooperative relationships among themselves or with third parties, including some of our partners.
-It is possible that new competitors or alliances among competitors might emerge and rapidly acquire significant market share.
+It is possible that new competitors or alliances among competitors might emerge and further increase competitive pressures.

-We consider innovation, cloud integration, and our technology partnerships key to our competitive differentiation.
+We consider our software innovation, cloud integration, and technology partnerships key to our competitive differentiation.
 We believe our competitive advantage also includes the nature of the relationships we form with our customers and partners worldwide.
-We strive to deliver an outstanding experience in every interaction we have with our customers and partners through our product, service, and support offerings, which enable us to provide our customers with a full range of expertise before, during and after their purchase.
+We strive to deliver an outstanding experience in every interaction we have with our customers and partners through our product, service, and support offerings, which enable us to provide our customers a full range of expertise before, during and after their purchases.